sayo-hs/heftia/README.md

     For `censorHello`, should the final written string be `"Goodbye world!"` (Pre-applying behavior) ?
     Or should it be `"Hello world!!"` (Post-applying behavior) ?
-    With Heftia, you can freely choose either behavior depending on which higher-order effect interpreter (which we call an elaborator) you use.
+    With Heftia, **you can freely choose either behavior depending on which higher-order effect interpreter (which we call an elaborator) you use**.

     ```hs
     main :: IO ()